jonahbenedicto/python-venv-tutorial/README.md

 # Python Virtual Environment Tutorial

-A comprehensive guide to creating and managing virtual environments in Python.
+A simple guide to creating and managing virtual environments in Python.

 # Table of Contents
 - [Create a Virtual Environment](#create-a-virtual-environment)